GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 - You must have your previous mobile phone to authenticate your WOG login.

-?> If you have lost or formatted your previous mobile phone or unable to authenticate using it, contact your Agency Facility Management(AFM) to remove the MFA configured for your WOG profile.
+?> If you have lost or formatted your previous mobile phone or are unable to authenticate using it, contact your Agency Facility Management(AFM) to remove the MFA configured for your WOG profile.

 ### To reset MFA for your WOG account